 As much as the Federal Bureau of Investigation (FBI) works to combat it, mortgage fraud is still one way that unscrupulous individuals can make a fast – and illegal – buck.
 It can put you at risk of losing thousands of dollars if you don’t know what to watch out for.
 Though it may be impossible to know exactly how rampant this problem is, statistics show it’s growing.

 CoreLogic is a property analysis company that releases a quarterly mortgage fraud report.
 According to their annual 2021 Mortgage Fraud Report, 0.83% of all mortgage applications were found to have the characteristics of potential fraud.
 While that doesn’t sound like a lot, when looked at in the context of all mortgage applications in the quarter, it represents 1 in 120 applications.

 There are several third parties involved in getting a mortgage, which means there’s a propensity for individuals involved in the transaction to commit conspiracy.

 What Is Mortgage Fraud?

-In other words, it is the act of lying or omitting details on a mortgage application in order to get a loan approval or obtain more favorable terms.
-However, such a definition gives the impression that only borrowers can commit mortgage fraud; in reality, fraud can also be committed just as easily by professionals in the mortgage industry who prey on homeowners in distress to make more money.
+In other words, it is the act of lying or omitting details on a mortgage application in order to get loan approval or obtain a mortgage with more favorable terms.
+However, such a definition gives the impression that only borrowers can commit mortgage fraud; in reality, fraudulent loans can also be committed just as easily by professionals in the mortgage industry who prey on homeowners in distress to make more money.
 Let’s take a look at why individuals commit fraud and the two primary categories of mortgage fraud.